a2htray/faq/语言/英语/sentences001.md

 * In a nice bit of cross-promotion, the cargo for the flight was a sports car made by Tesla.

 * Their task was to look at Europe's economic and refugee crisis from an christian point of view.

+## From Haskell Tutorial

+> an "almost-functional" language such as ML or Scheme.

+> Examples of expressions include atomic values such as the integer 5, the character '5', and the function
+\x -> x + 1

+it means the function in Haskell is an atomic value.

+> The "::" can be read as "has type".

+> The static type system ensures that the Haskell programs are type safe.

+> Function `head` returns the first element of a list, function `tail` returns the all but the first.

+The result type of function `head` is the type the element, but the result type of function `tail` is a list.

+> We can define our own type in Haskell using a `data` declaration.

+## World Reference

+> The more content you provide, the better the answers will be.